-These tests should be carried out if you are experiencing any of the following symptoms, not wanting to eat, vomiting, feeling nauseous, joint pain, abdominal pain and your urine is dark coloured for any length of time.
-If you work in the care industry it is recommended that you receive the Hep B vaccination in case, you are accidently exposed to any blood or blood fluid without the correct protection being worn.
+These tests should be carried out if you are experiencing any of the following symptoms, not wanting to eat, vomiting, feeling nauseous, joint pain, abdominal pain, and your urine is dark colored for any length of time.
+If you work in the care industry it is recommended that you receive the Hep B vaccination in case, you are accidentally exposed to any blood or blood fluid without the correct protection being worn.

 Whilst the science and the big names of the tests can seem very alarming and may confuse the average person it is best to go to your doctor if you are experiencing any of the earlier symptoms which I have detailed for you.
 As a country that tops the leaderboard in having access to good sound medical diagnosis and then treatments it is up to us to remain vigilant and seek treatment for all bodily infections and STDs in the hope that at some point we will be able to eradicate them altogether.